frc2204/ramdocs/docs/handbook.md

 During the competitions, parents can help facilitate students at the competitions.

 ## Meetings Schedule
-You can find the meeting schedule at [rambots.org/schedule](https://rambots.org/schedule)
+You can find the meeting schedule at [https://rambots.org/resources/schedule/](https://rambots.org/resources/schedule/)

 ## Major Events

-### Chezy Champs

-The Chezy Champs is an off season event hosted by Team 254: The Cheezy Poofs.
-It is held at Bellarmine College Preparatory School in San Jose, California.

 ### Kickoff

-Kickoff this year is on January 6, 2023
+Kickoff this year is on January 4, 2025

-### San Francisco Regional (CASF)

-The San Francisco Regional is hosted at Saint Ignatius College Preparatory School.
-The event is held on March 16 to March 19.
-Our team has never been to the San Francisco Regional

-### Sacramento Regional (CADA)
+### Sacramento Regional

-The Sacramento Regional is hosted at the UC Davis Arc Pavilion.
-It is held on March 23 and goes to March 26.
+The Sacramento Regional is hosted at Pleasant Grove High School in Elk Grove, CA, this season.
+It will be held from Mar 14 - Mar 17 2025.
 Our team has always gone to the Sacramento Regional and is considered a tradition.

+### East Bay Regional

+The East Bay Regional will be hosted at Berkeley High School this season.
+It goes from Apr 3 - Apr 6 2025.

-### Silicon Valley Regional (CASJ)
+### Silicon Valley Regional

-The Silicon Valley Regional is hosted at the event center at San Jose State University.
-The event is held on April 5-8.
+The Silicon Valley Regional will be hosted at Woodside High School this season.
+The event will be held from Mar 13 - Mar 16 2025.
 We have never competed at the Silicon Valley Regional.

 ### Houston Championships

 The Houston Championships is where the world championships are held.
 Our team has never competed in the world championships.

+### Chezy Champs

+The Chezy Champs is an off season event hosted by Team 254: The Cheezy Poofs.
+It is held at Bellarmine College Preparatory School in San Jose, California.

 ## Credits